nibrasohin/ClioPhoebe/Readme.md

 * Gets bucket contents from the given path
 * Extracts file names from the objects in the buckets
 * Reads each file row by row from the bucket
-* Creates a list of hours for each file and checks if all the hours from the list of dates exist in the files.
+* Creates a list unix datetime stamps of hours for each file and checks if all the hours from the list of dates exist in the files.
-* If a date exist, that date is removed from the list of dates, at the end leaving the list of dates with only those dates for which no data was found.
+* If a datetime stamp exists, that datetime stamp is removed from the list of dates, at the end remaining with the list of datetimestamps with only those datetimestamps for which no data was found.
-* Also for each file for all the missing hours, a corresponding list of date range is created which is the date range for the whole file.
+* Also for each file for all the missing hours, a corresponding list of date range is created where the daterange covers for the whole duration of the file.
-* This list of date range is passed to anothe function along with the list of missing dates to fill the data gaps
+* This list of date range is passed to anothe function along with the list of missing datetimestamps to fill the data gaps
-* The funciton returns the list of missing dates along with the list of ranges of missing dates
+* The funciton returns the list of missing datetimestamps along with the list of ranges of missing dates

 `create_trans_object(self, market):`
 * Creates all transmuter objects which are later on used to generate missing data from the raw storage